energy-savings-scheme/openfisca-nsw-ess-sandbox/README.md

-# $ESS_CORE
+# $ESS_SANDBOX

-This is the Core repository for the OpenFISCA version of the ESS.
-Currently, in the long term this will be used to contain all of the foundations of the ESS' Rules as Code project - think clauses 1 - 6, which are used for all methods of the ESS.
+This is a Sandbox for the ESS team to experiment on Rules as Code projects.

 ## Initialising